sipss/AlpsNMR/README.md

 It includes functions for region exclusion, normalization, peak detection & integration and outlier detection among others.
 See the package vignette for details.

 ## Installation

+if (!"BiocManager" %in% rownames(installed.packages()))
+    install.packages("BiocManager")
+BiocManager::install(c("AlpsNMR")

+## Alternative installation

 AlpsNMR can be installed with the `devtools` package.
-For this is needed Rtools and note that it uses packages from CRAN, from BioConductor and from git repositories:
+For this is needed Rtools and note that it uses packages from
+CRAN, from BioConductor and from git repositories:

 If you already have Rtools, follow this to install AlspNMR: